 - Gently lift the slices from the syrup using a slotted spoon and place on a wire rack sat over a baking sheet to cool.
 Reserve the syrup.
 Sprinkle the slices with 4 tbsp caster sugar, and dry for approx 2 hours or overnight.

-- Preheat the oven to gas 4, 180°C, fan 160°C. Lightly grease and flour a 23cm (9in) ring mould.
-Place the softened butter and golden caster sugar into a bowl and beat well with a wooden spoon or electric whisk until light and fluffy – this will take about 3-4 minutes.
+- Preheat the oven to gas 4, 180°C, fan 160°C. Lightly grease and flour a 23cm ring mould.
+Place the softened butter and golden caster sugar into a bowl and cream well with a wooden spoon or electric whisk until light and fluffy – this will take about 3-4 mins.

 - Beat in the eggs one at a time, adding 1 tbsp of the flour with each, then add the vanilla extract and the remaining flour and fold in carefully using a metal spoon.
 Add the soured cream, orange zest and toasted poppy seeds and fold through until evenly mixed.